EarthObservationSimulator/orbitpy/docs/index.rst

 Welcome to OrbitPy's documentation!
 ===================================

 Welcome!
-This is the documentation for OrbitPy 0.2, last updated 9 Aug, 2021.
+This is the documentation for OrbitPy 0.2, last updated 10 Feb, 2022.

+The recommended way to get started, is to first read through the User Guide (install and run the example).
+The :ref:`Run<run>` section details the two ways in which the OrbitPy package can be used to setup simulations.

 Contents
 ---------